sqlmapproject/sqlmap/Usage.md

         sqlmap/1.0-dev-2defc30 - automatic SQL injection and database takeover tool http://sqlmap.org

-    [!] legal disclaimer: Usage of sqlmap for attacking targets without prior mutual consent is illegal.
-It is the end user's responsibility to obey all applicable local, state and federal laws.
-Developers assume no liability and are not responsible for any misuse or damage caused by this program
+    [!] legal disclaimer: Usage of sqlmap for attacking targets without prior mutual con sent is illegal.
+It is the end user's responsibility to obey all applicable local, s tate and federal laws.
+Developers assume no liability and are not responsible for an y misuse or damage caused by this program

-    [*] starting at 11:25:26
+    [*] starting at xx:xx:26

-    Please enter full target URL (-u): http://192.168.21.129/sqlmap/mssql/iis/get_int.asp?id=1 POST data (--data) [Enter for None]:
+    Please enter full target URL (-u): http://192.168.21.129/sqlmap/mssql/iis/get_int.as p?id=1
+    POST data (--data) [Enter for None]:
     Injection difficulty (--level/--risk).
 Please choose:
     [1] Normal (default)